markfink/markfink-site/_posts/2019-01-20-structured-jsmn-json-parser-sample.md

 Each parser function advances the **index i** into the **tokens array**.
 Since C has no pass-by-reference I need to hand in a pointer to i.

-I print out a lot of information so it is easy to see what is going on from the output of running the test case on esp32:
+The test case prints out a lot of information so it is easy to see what is going on from the output of running the test case on esp32:

 {% highlight txt %}
 ...